komuw/django-api-lambda/Readme.md

 # ussd lambda

-A simple example showing how to run a ussd app (or any django[1] app really) in AwS lambda using up[2].
+A simple example showing how to run a ussd app (or any django[1] app really) in AWS lambda using up[2].

 ## Deploy